starknet-edu/starknet-accounts/README.md

 These tasks will be annotated with the comment `# ACTION ITEM <NUM>`

+### Devnet

-Transactions take time to complete on `testnet` so you should develop and debug locally first.
-Let's try it out with the `contracts/hello/hello.cairo` exercise.
-There are no `action items` that need to be completed for this exercise and we can simply test that it works.
+Transactions take time to complete on [testnet](https://goerli.voyager.online) so you should develop and debug locally first.
+Let's try it out with the `hello/hello.cairo` exercise.
+There are no `# ACTION ITEM`s that need to be completed for this exercise and we can simply test that it works.

 ***1) init devnet***